anthares101/write-ups-page/docs/TryHackMe!/YearOfTheJellyfish.md

 ### Wait a minute...
 RCE?

 To be honest i spent hours trying to figure what to do next and trying to get something of the databases in  https://monitorr.robyns-petshop.thm.
 I went to sleep and when i woke up i checked the monitorr repo again.
-I saw an `upload.php` file in the `assets/php` folder...
-Wait...
+I saw an `upload.php` file in the `assets/php` folder... wait...
 Is that in the box?
 How could i have missed it?
-So yeah... i checked and in fact it was there, im stupid and i had tunnel vision with the databases en data directories.
+So yeah... i checked and in fact it was there, im stupid and i had tunnel vision with the databases and the data directories.

-So i looked through the `upload.php` code in the github repo and looks like the validation is done using `getimagesize` what is exploitable good.
+So i looked through the `upload.php` code in the github repo and looks like the validation is done using `getimagesize` what is exploitable.
 I started up `postman` and started trying to `POST` an image (the parameter for the file to upload is called `fileToUpload` by the way) and what i got?
 "You are an exploit."
 WAIT WHAT?
 No this wasn't a bad thing, was just a beach image wtf.
 But i saw the problem more or less quick, i needed to add to `postman` the cookie `isHuman` with the value 1.

 After configuring `postman` with the cookie i was able to update my image.
 I noticed that this file wasn't exactly the same as the one i saw in GitHub because it was checking the extensions too and also was checking for the substring `php` anywhere in the filename.
 After some digging i got an image called `example.jpg.phtml` through the filter.
 I tried to upload a `php` file named that way but no luck, probably is using the `getimagesize` function too but i think i can bypass that too.